All Episodes

 Yeah.

-He's he's doing so many things that he promised he was going to do that the political establishment, I mean, they're basically trying to undermine this guy with like some sort of fishing expedition.
+He's doing so many things that he promised he was going to do that the political establishment, I mean, they're basically trying to undermine this guy with like some sort of fishing expedition.

 Pete King's telling me there is no evidence of any collusion with the Russians.